Personifications of The Iliad and The Odyssey as represented in “The Apotheosis of Homer” by Jean-Auguste-Dominique Ingres

 And the irony of all this is that the poet is wrong, and Telemachus just unknowingly spoke to Athena who is doing everything in her godly power to get Odysseus back.
 That the bard is feeling compelled to tell a story that blames Athena is more revealing of a misogynist that Homer, in his own skill as a poet, seems to underline.
 So if Telemachus just shut the fuck up himself for once maybe he could learn to be a decent young man.

-Its startles you when a poem written twelve thousand years ago* makes you stand up in a fit and stomp around and hate the world.
+It startles you when a poem written several thousand years ago makes you stand up in a fit and stomp around and hate the world.

 We sometimes make the mistake of conflating ancient art with a distant past.
 We can delude ourselves with ideas progress or find the mythology too remote.
 Reading any poem in translation means we are going to deal with the decisions of the translator and their time.
 Personally, I was grateful not to be transported to an imagined past of grandeur.